maemo-leste/maemo-leste.github.io/content/maemo-leste-standing-on-shoulders-of-giants.rst

 ===========

 Join us!
 We really need more people helping out.
-At this point, we specifically need developers who can work on porting packages, help our reverse engineering, and debug driver issues.
+At this point, we specifically need developers who can work on porting packages, help out with reverse engineering, and debug driver issues.

 We're currently on irc.freenode.net in #maemo-leste, but also hang out in
 #maemo.
 We monitor the github issues closely, but also aim to find an